 - Finished actions referring to life experiences

-- Have I been to Montenegro four times?
+- Have I talked to her four times?

 - Past situations with results in the present;